G1aD05/rust-project/README.md

-# rust-project
-My first rust project
+## This is my first rust project, so don't expect too much.